Baghdad rejects Kurds' move to press for independence unilaterally

-* Crude down about 20 pct since peaking in late Feb (Updates prices, adds tropical storm Cindy)

-BAGHDAD, June 9 The Iraqi government would reject any move by Kurdish regional authorities to press unilateraly for independence, a government spokesman said on Friday in Baghdad.
+BAGHDAD, June 9 (Reuters) - The Iraqi government would reject any move by Kurdish regional authorities to press unilateraly for independence, a government spokesman said on Friday in Baghdad.

 On Wednesday Kurdistan Regional Government (KRG) President Massoud Barzani announced that a referendum on Kurdish independence would be held on Sept.
 25.